xiix0/scam/README.md

-You enjoy the company of other people.
+You will live a long, healthy, happy life and make bags of money.